+40.735.525.710 reservations@travelmaker.ro

 Have a look over some other Christmas markets that are held in Romania this winter:

-Bucharest Christmas Market
+Bucharest, Romania Christmas Market

-The 4th edition of Bucharest Christmas Market comes this year with many surprises, festive events, concerts, and dance performances, gifts for loved ones, traditional decorations, and products from all regions of the country.
+The 4th edition of Bucharest Christmas Market comes this year with many surprises, festive events, concerts, dance performances, gifts for loved ones, traditional decorations, and products from all regions of the country.

 The Constitution Square in Bucharest will turn into a magical Christmas village beautifully decorated with over 50,000 lights and architectural projections on the historical buildings.
-There will also be the traditional Christmas fir tree, 15 meters high, decorated with Christmas candies, bells and lights.
+There will also be the traditional Christmas fir tree, 15 meters high, decorated with Christmas candies, bells, and lights.

 Thus, for one whole month, at the Bucharest Christmas Market people can buy from traditional objects made of painted ceramics, carved wood, icons, and embroidery to different costumes and masks, wooden toys, musical instruments, and hand-painted decorations.
 Probably the most “delicious” gifts will be the traditional food, part of it being cooked and served at the spot (traditional warm Romanian food, sponge cake, mulled wine, gingerbread, hotcakes, fruit jam, honey, syrup, etc.).

-Brasov Christmas Market
+Brasov, Romania Christmas Market

 Tours with TravelMaker that include Brasov

-Cluj-Napoca Christmas Market
+Cluj-Napoca, Romania Christmas Market

-Here, the Christmas Market will be inaugurated on the National Day of Romania, 1st of December 2015, in Union Square and will last until 26th of December 2015.
+Here, the Christmas Market will be inaugurated on the National Day of Romania, 1st of December 2015, in Union Square and will last until the 26th of December 2015.
 The festive atmosphere will be maintained by groups and school assemblies, 40 music bands, and artists who will sing carols, traditional music, folk, rock, pop, and opera.

-What new and unique about this edition of the Fair is that on the 9th, 14th and 15th of December, the choirs from the city’s churches – the Orthodox Church, Roman Catholic Church, Greek Catholic Church, the Reformed Church and Evangelical churches will perform in front of the people.
+What new and unique about this edition of the Fair is that on the 9th, 14th, and 15th of December, the choirs from the city’s churches – the Orthodox Church, Roman Catholic Church, Greek Catholic Church, the Reformed Church, and Evangelical churches will perform in front of the people.

-On 10th of December there will be a special event called “EBS – The Voice Of Children ” worthy of the Guinness World Records, organized in collaboration with Transylvania College.
-Over 1,000 children from 26 schools in Cluj, along with another 200 from abroad, will sing “ one of the most beautiful Christmas songs entitled “That’s Christmas to me.”
-Students from nine countries of the world will join the Union Square through two monitors located in the Square.
+On the 10th of December, there will be a special event called “EBS – The Voice Of Children ” worthy of the Guinness World Records, organized in collaboration with Transylvania College.
+Over 1,000 children from 26 schools in Cluj, along with another 200 from abroad, will sing “ one of the most beautiful Christmas songs entitled “That’s Christmas to Me”.
+Students from nine countries of the world will join Union Square through two monitors located in the Square.
 It will be even more exciting when all the lights will be turned off for a few minutes and the only source of light will be represented by over 1,000 lanterns.

 The Christmas Market in Cluj-Napoca takes place from the 1st of December until the 26th of December 2015.

-Suceava Christmas Market
+Suceava, Romania Christmas Market

 Once you get to Suceava, you are officially in Bucovina, a gorgeous and very picturesque region of Romania, where people really know how to celebrate Christmas.
 So, things are a little more “complicated” here.
-Thus, for more than one month, there are different kinds of fairs, traditional markets, folk concerts all over the area.
+Thus, for more than one month, there are different kinds of fairs, traditional markets, and folk concerts all over the area.

 The Christmas Fair in Suceava will take place from the 6th of December 2015 – the 10th of January 2016 in front of the Palace of Culture and in Suceava Shopping City.
 On the 22nd of December 2015, there will be a concert of Christmas carols performed by different local groups.